chaitali03/RASA_Edubot/README.md

 ```
 rasa train nlu
 ```
-2. If you want to train your entire chatbot including the pathways and responses and your custom actions, then you can run this command inside:
+2. If you want to train your entire chatbot including the pathways/stories and responses and your custom actions, then you can run this command inside:
 ```
 rasa train
 ```